Comparative Research Analysis Example Syntax¶

 In the full sample, there are clear increases in BMI across successive cohorts, but in the observed sample, the difference between Boomers and Gen X is close to zero and statistically insignificant.
 Not accounting for missing data (e.g. by not using non-response weights) could lead to incorrect inferences.

 Relatively more complex cross-cohort analyses may incorporate repeat measure, longitudinal data.
 There are several modelling options available where data contains multiple observations per individual, including mixed effects (alternatively known as multilevel modelling, growth curve modelling, and random effects models) and the fixed effects “within” panel estimator.
-The main command for estimating mixed effects models in Stata is mixed
+The main command for estimating mixed effects models in Stata is mixed.
+For fixed effects ("within") or random effects ("between") panel data models, the xtreg command can alternatively be used.
+Mixed effects models can also be specified in a structural equation modelling framework with the sem or gsem commands.

 To our knowledge, Stata contains no or limited options for estimating latent class-type growth models, such as growth mixture models or latent growth curve analysis models.
 For further information on these, including exemplar R code, see Herle et al. (2020).4